The glider can carry two people: the pilot and one passenger.

 Gliders are very safe.
 In fact, gliders are so safe that the FAA permits 14-year-olds to fly them solo.

-Gliders have exactly the same flight controls as airplanes.
-Your pilot will explain all the flight controls and instruments to you at the beginning of your flight if you’re interested–just ask.
+Gliders have the same flight controls as airplanes.
+Your pilot will explain all the flight controls and instruments to you at the beginning of your flight–just ask.

 If you ask, the pilot may allow you to fly while gliding.

 No. Aerobatics have to be performed in a special aerobatic glider, and both the pilot and passenger must wear parachutes as required by the FAA.